This Isn’t Just About Star Wars: The 5 Worst Arguments Against Gender Diversity

 “So, what are you saying?” sneer the naysayers, “That filmmakers should just stuff women into movies because it’s politically correct?”
 Um, yes.

-Real-world diversity pretty close to an even split, but even if it wasn’t, analyzing population data leaves out the obvious: fiction doesn’t have to adhere to reality.
+Real-world diversity is pretty close to an even split, but even if it wasn’t, analyzing population data leaves out the obvious: fiction doesn’t have to adhere to reality.
 There’s no reason films have to reflect anything that exists in the real world, much less a hypothetical demographic survey.
-There’s no limit to what people are capable of inventing or envisioning, and when all that creativity merely reflects an untrue gender bias perpetuated by the media itself, that’s really disappointing—and unrealistic.
+There’s no limit to what people are capable of inventing or envisioning, and when all that creativity merely reflects an untrue gender bias perpetuated by the media itself, that’s really disappointing.
 One of the principles of the original Star Trek was to create a world where diversity and positivity were celebrated.
-That’s a vision we should be working toward, not away from.
+That’s a vision artists should be working toward, not away from.

 There’s no reason gender should upset whatever narrative is pictured with radical revisions unless that narrative is inherently sexist.